iSoron/uhabits/README.md

 * **Widgets.** Be reminded of your habits whenever you unlock your phone.
 Colorful widgets allow you to track your habits directly from your home screen, without even opening the app.

+* **Progress View.** Get a comprehensive overview of your daily progress across all habits.
+The progress summary widget shows today's aggregate score, completion ratio, and trends at a glance.
+Tap to access detailed statistics including score charts, completion history, streaks, and improvement metrics—all aggregated across your entire habit collection.

 * **Take control of your data.** If you want to further analyze your data, or move it to another service, Loop allows you to export it to spreadsheets (CSV) or to a database file (SQLite).
 For power users, checkmarks can be added through other apps, such as Tasker.

 * **No limitations.** Track as many habits as you wish.
 Loop imposes no artificial limits on how many habits you can have.
 All features are available to all users.
 There are no in-app purchases.